-Dr. Randy Katz specializes in the treatment of macular degeneration, diabetic retinopathy, retinal detachments, and other diseases of the retina and vitreous.
+Dr. Randy S. Katz specializes in treating macular degeneration, diabetic retinopathy, retinal detachments, and other diseases of the retina and vitreous.
 He participates and is currently enrolling patients in numerous national clinical trials using breakthrough treatments for these retinal procedures at the Florida Eye Microsurgical Institute.
-A specialist eye doctor certified by the American Board of Ophthalmology and the national Board of Medical Examiners, Dr. Katz earned his fellowship in medical and surgical diseases of the retina and vitreous at the prestigious Baylor College of Medicine in Houston, Texas under the preceptorship of Dr. Alice McPherson.
-Dr. Katz has been practicing in his field for twenty years and for the last five has also served as Director of the Ambulatory Surgery Center, located at Florida Eye.
+A specialist eye doctor certified by the American Board of Ophthalmology and the National Board of Medical Examiners, Dr. Katz earned his fellowship in medical and surgical diseases of the retina and vitreous at the prestigious Baylor College of Medicine in Houston, Texas, under the preceptorship of Dr. Alice McPherson.
+Dr. Katz has been practicing in his field for more than twenty years and also serves as Director of the Ambulatory Surgery Center, located at Florida Eye.

 A workaholic at heart, when he does find some free time, Dr. Katz spends it with his family.